LHLN STAFF

 INSTRUCTOR

-Captain Earle Marsh began his career at the Columbia Police Department in 1991 as a Police Cadet.
-After graduating from the South Carolina Criminal Justice Academy in 1993, Captain Marsh was assigned to the North Region as a Patrolman.
+Earle Marsh began his career at the Columbia Police Department in 1991 as a Police Cadet.
+After graduating from the South Carolina Criminal Justice Academy in 1993, he was assigned to the North Region as a Patrolman.
 In 1998, he was assigned to The Organized Crime Narcotics Unit as a Narcotics Case Agent and Narcotics K-9 Handler.
 During his time in the Narcotics Unit, he was attached to the FBI Organized Crime Drug Enforcement Task Force and the DEA Organized Crime Drug Enforcement Task Force.
 In 2006, he was promoted to Sergeant and assigned to the North Region Community Response Team as the Unit Supervisor.

 INSTRUCTOR